parapluiee/embedded-subtitles/README.md

 ## EMBEDDED SUBTITLES TOOL
 *A tool for isolating and extracting subtitles which are embedded directly onto videos.*

+**Motivation** : In online spaces, and in archived films, it is a somehwat common practice to embed subtitles directly onto video, which disallows both translation and subtitle retrieval.
+This practice is extremely common on short-form video content in multiple languages.\
+This data is often
+1. Meticulously transcribed
+2. Audio timed
+3. In the language of the video (in the case of online spaces)
+4. Colloquial and Slang-filled

 *Examples*: \
 *[Loris Giuliano](https://www.youtube.com/@loris.giuliano)*, a (very popular) French Youtuber\
-Archived films in translation, such as this version of *[The Color of Pomegranates](https://archive.org/details/ColorOfPomegranates-SayatNova1968)*
+This version of  *[The Color of Pomegranates](https://archive.org/details/ColorOfPomegranates-SayatNova1968)* (the only freely availible subtitled version)
 ### *Usage*

 TODO